-Given the investment required for our infrastructure work we are not planning to do any other major projects over the next 10 years.
-Upgrading our key infrastructure will have a big impact on rates, particularly next year as the wastewater treatment plant upgrade moves into its major construction phase.
-Overall, our rates revenue in 2018/19 will be \$12.8 million-an increase of \$1.5 million on the current financial year, or an increase of 9.4 percent in the average rates.
-After 2018/19, the annual increase in average rates falls back into the 0-5 percent range.
+Given the investment required for our infrastructure work we are not planning to do any major non-core infrastructure projects over the next ten years.
+Upgrading our key infrastructure will have a big impact on rates, particularly in 2018/19 as the wastewater treatment plant upgrade moves into its major construction phase.
+Overall, our rates revenue in 2018/19 will be \$12.8 million-an increase of \$1.5 million on 2017/18, or an increase of 9.5 percent in the average rates.
+After 2019/20, the annual increase in average rates falls back into the 0-3 percent range.
 Our urban ratepayers will be meeting the vast majority of the wastewater treatment plant cost and we are very mindful of how challenging it is for many households to pay rates.